-4. Numerical results
+4. Numerical Results

-This section presents a parade of applicative examples of the optimization procedure formulated in Section 3, which deal with the FRP/FRCM reinforcements of a masonry dome (Section 4.1), and three different typologies of masonry vaults: a groin vault (or cross vault), a cloister vault (or domical vault) and a barrel vault (Section 4.2).
-Let $\{0, x, y, z\}$ be a Cartesian frame with the z-axis oriented upward along the vertical direction.
-We consider a vertical loading condition, corresponding to the masonry selfweight, and four loading conditions summing the effects of the masonry self-weight with those produced by horizontal forces acting along the +x, -x, +y, and -y directions.
-The latter are equal in magnitude to 35% of the vertical forces, and mimic the effects of seismic excitations of the examined structures, through a conventional, static approach (refer, e.g., to Eurocode 8 [42]).
-We name seismic loadings the conditions that sum the masonry self weight to the above horizontal forces.
-The examined masonry consists of a 'Neapolitan' tufe brick masonry, which is largely diffused in the area of Naples.
-We assume that such a masonry exhibits 15.0 kN/m3 self-weight, and 13 MPa compressive strength σ_b [44].
-In addition, we assume a tensile strength σ_s equal to 376.13 MPa in the string elements, on taking an average value of the bond strengths of the FRP and FRCM reinforcements of masonry structures analyzed in [33,34], respectively.
-The examined background structures are restrained by fixed hinge supports at the basis.
+This section presents a parade of applicative examples of the optimization procedure formulated in Sect.
+3, which deal with the FRP/FRCM reinforcement of a masonry dome (Sect.
+4.1), and three different typologies of masonry vaults: a groin vault (or cross vault), a cloister vault (or domical vault) and a barrel vault (Sect.
+4.2).
+Let {O, x, y, z} be a Cartesian frame with the z-axis oriented upward along the vertical direction.
+In all the examined examples, we consider the combined action of a vertical loading condition, corresponding to the action of the masonry self-weight, and four loading conditions combining the masonry self-weight with horizontal forces acting along the +x, -x, +y, and -y directions, which are equal in magnitude to 35% of the vertical forces.
+The above horizontal forces mimic the effects of seismic excitations in two perpendicular directions of the examined structures, through a conventional, static approach to seismic actions on constructions (refer, e.g., to the European Standard [42].
+We name seismic loadings the conditions that combine the masonry self weight with the above horizontal forces.
+We examine 'Neapolitan' tufe brick masonry, which is largely diffused in the area of Naples, with 15.0 kN/m3 self-weight, and 13 MPa compressive strength σ_b (in all the bar elements).
+We assume a tensile strength σ_s equal to 376.13 MPa in all the string elements, which corresponds to an average value of the bond strengths of the FRP and FRCM reinforcements of masonry structures analyzed in [33, 34], respectively (we employed formula (5.6) of [39] to estimate such a strength).
+The examined background structures connect each node to the nearest neighbors (Fig. 1) and are restrained by fixed hinge supports at the basis.
 We used the software Tensopt [43] to numerically solve problem (7).

 4.1.
-The dome of the church of Santa Maria di Monteverginella in Naples
+The Dome of the church of Santa Maria di Monteverginella in Naples

-Let us analyze the dome of the church of Santa Maria di Monteverginella in Naples, whose FRP-/FRCM-reinforcement has already been studied in [44] through a r-adaptive finite-element approach (refer to Fig. 2 for geometric details).
-We model the middle surface of such a dome through a tensegrity network with 145 nodes and 1504 connections (background structure in Fig. 1).
-The optimal FRP/FRCM reinforcement patterns obtained through the procedure formulated in Section 3 are shown in Fig. 3a-i.
+We study the dome of the church of Santa Maria di Monteverginella in Naples, whose FRP-/FRCM-reinforcement has already been studied in [44] through a different, finite-element approach (refer to Fig. 2 for geometric details).
+We model the middle surface of the dome through a mesh with 145 nodes and 1504 connections (background structure in Fig 1).
+The optimal FRP/FRCM reinforcement patterns obtained through the procedure in Sect.
+3 are shown in Figs. 3a-i.

-Under vertical loading, the results in Fig. 3a-c highlight that the minimal mass FRP/FRCM reinforcements of the current structure are polar-symmetric and placed along parallel circles above the drum, with width increasing downward.
-Seismic loading in the x direction instead combines parallel-circles' reinforcements with diagonal reinforcements placed over the portions of the dome parallel to the x-z plane ($\pm y$ edges, cf. Fig. 3d-f).
-In this case, the widths of the reinforcements placed over the +x edge and the $\pm y$ edges of the dome are considerably larger than the widths of the reinforcements placed over the -x edge.
+Under vertical loading, the results in Figs. 3a-c highlight that the minimal mass FRP/FRCM reinforcements of the current structure are polarsymmetric and placed along parallel circles above the drum, with width increasing downward.
+Seismic loading in the x direction instead combines parallel-circles' reinforcements with diagonal reinforcements placed over the portions of the dome parallel to the x - z plane ($\pm y$ edges, cf. Figs. 3d-f).
+In this case, the widths of the hoop reinforcements placed over the +x edge of the dome are considerably larger than the widths of the reinforcements placed over the -x edge.